 An Introduction to Non-Fatal Strangulation and Suffocation in the NZ Context

-A free on-demand e-learning module accessible to NZ-based clinical (doctor and nurse) members of MEDSAC.
-Membership exclusions: Affiliate - Crisis Worker / General / International; Associate - SAATS Administrator.
+A free on-demand e-learning module accessible to clinical members of MEDSAC.
+Membership exclusions: Affiliate - Crisis Worker / General / International (Non-Clinical); Associate - SAATS Administrator / Non-Clinical

 Family violence, including intimate partner violence, is affecting the health of many people in New Zealand.
 Non-fatal strangulation occurring within intimate relationships has been recognised internationally as a high risk factor for future harm, including death.